 In its submission, OEB staff also identified another matter relating to the impact of errors regarding 2013 disposed DVA balances.
 OEB staff noted that Hydro One had indicated that its 2013 Group 1 audited balances were approved for disposition in its 2015-2017 Custom IR application and its 2014 Group 1 audited balances were approved for disposition in its 2018-2022 Custom IR application.
 Hydro One further indicated that the 2013 balances approved for disposition were not removed from the 2014 balances that were subsequently approved for disposition.
-As a result, Hydro One asserted that it collected approximately \$38 million less than it should have had it appropriately removed the 2013 previously approved dispositions from the 2014 approved balances claimed.
+As a result, Hydro One asserted that it collected approximately \$38 million less than it should have had it approved balances claimed.